MonsterGirl’s 150 Days of Classic Horror #99 The Man Who Laughs 1928 & The Unknown 1927

 Conrad Veidt’s character, Gwynplaine, is The Man Who Laughs.
 Veidt’s face is well known to most cinephiles, particularly for inspiring Bob Kane’s legendary flamboyant Batman villain, the Joker.
 Orphaned as a child, Gwynplaine is kidnapped by gypsies, and King James II orders that his face be carved into a hideous grin as punishment for the sins of his father, the Scottish Nobleman Clancharlie.
 Alone after his disfigurement, he rescues a blind girl named Dea.
 They are taken in by Ursus and star in a traveling theatre troop.
 Dea and Gwynplaine fall in love.
 She can’t see her lover’s tormented smile.
 They enjoy years of prosperity until Gwynplaine is recognized by the surgeon who disfigured him and the malevolent court jester, Barkilphedro, who served under the patronage of King James II.

-Much like Tod Browning’s Freaks (1932), I would imagine The Man Who Laughs (1928) would have been a very difficult picture to sit down and get comfortable with given the subject matter.
-As Kevin Brownlow writes the film is “far too unpleasant” for some.
+Much like Tod Browning’s Freaks (1932), I would imagine The Man Who Laughs (1928) would have been a very difficult picture to sit down and get comfortable with, given the subject matter.
+Kevin Brownlow writes that the film is “far too unpleasant” for some.

 Because of the success of his Cat and the Canary a year earlier, Leni was entrusted to direct The Man Who Laughs.
-There were the elements of horror that were expected from Paul Leni, the concept of disfigurements, of children sold into slavery, and the torture chambers with its Iron Maiden.
-This is considered Paul Leni’s best American film.
+The film contained the elements of horror expected from Leni, including the concept of disfigurements, children sold into slavery, and torture chambers with its Iron Maiden.
+It is considered Paul Leni’s best American film.

 Leni was a German director and set designer most known in the U.S. for his Waxworks 1924, The Cat and the Canary 1927, The Chinese Parrot 1927, and The Last Warning 1928.

-Camerawork & Cinematographer by Gilbert Warrenton.
-(The Cat and the Canary 1927, A Man’s Past 1927, Lonesome 1928, The Mississippi Gambler 1929, High School Hellcats 1958, Panic in the Year Zero 1962) "smothered in décor and chiaroscuro and turned into an impressive recreation of the splendor and horror of 17th century London"-Carlos Clarens
+Camerawork & Cinematography by Gilbert Warrenton.
+(The Cat and the Canary 1927, A Man’s Past 1927, Lonesome 1928, The Mississippi Gambler 1929, High School Hellcats 1958, Panic in the Year Zero 1962) “Smothered in décor and chiaroscuro and turned into an impressive recreation of the splendor and horror of 17th century London”-Carlos Clarens

 “The highly sophisticated qualities of mise-en-scene, decoration, lighting and playing of German Expressionist cinema are effectively combined with the marvelous expertise, pace and attack of the best American films of the period: and The Man Who Laughs proved to be one of the most vivid and dynamic films to survive from the silent cinema.” –From the booklet, Kevin Brownlow